Mobile Suit Gundam: Rides

 "Gundam the Ride: A Baoa Qu" was an amusement park attraction at the Fuji-Q Highland Amusement Park located in Fujiyoshida, Yamanashi, Japan.
 It was a dark ride for the park.
-Gundam the Ride, which opened to the public on July 20, 2000, was based on Mobile Suit Gundam.
+Gundam the Ride opened to the public on July 20, 2000.
 Set during the final chaotic Battle of A Baoa Qu, Gundam the Ride places its riders in an Escape Launch Shuttle about to leave the battleship Suruga.

-The animation of Gundam the Ride used mostly computer graphics, however, all human characters were hand-drawn cel animation, similar to the style current Gundam video games are done in.
+The animation of Gundam the Ride used mostly computer graphics, however, all human characters were hand-drawn cel animation.
 All of the character designs for Gundam the Ride were done by Haruhiko Mikimoto.
 The ride's characters make a cameo appearance in the video game "Encounters in Space" while the player (playing as Amuro Ray in his Gundam) is making his way through the Dolos.

-The ride closed on January 8, 2007, and replaced with "Gundam Crisis Attraction" The main feature of this attraction is a full size 1:1 Gundam model, lying flat inside the venue.
-Instead of sitting in a movable cockpit and watching a CG movie, it requires participants to carry handheld devices throughout the attraction to find certain pieces of information, similar to a scavenger hunt, in order to activate the Gundam.
-The interior of the attraction is a mock-up of a Federation ship, and employees remain in-character inside of the ride.
+The ride closed on January 8, 2007, and replaced with "Gundam Crisis" The attraction's main feature is a full size 1:1 Gundam model, lying flat inside the venue.
+Instead of sitting in a movable cockpit and watching a movie, it involves participants carrying handheld devices throughout to find certain pieces of information, similar to a scavenger hunt, in order to activate the Gundam.
+The interior of the attraction is a mock-up of a Federation ship, and staff act as crew members.